m-gaster/llm-batch-runner/README.md

 - Async concurrency with backoff retries
 - Durable progress stored in SQLite (resume on rerun)
 - Pluggable worker: bring your own function or use a Pydantic AI + OpenRouter worker
-- Optional structured outputs via Pydantic `result_type`
+- Optional structured outputs via Pydantic `response_model`
 - Choose return shape: unique prompts only or expanded to original input length
 - Return results in‑memory or export to JSONL